 Tarrant County College's Northeast, Northwest, South, Southeast, Trinity River and Weatherford College Campuses

 Panhandle Area High Schools and Colleges

-Southern States (Alabama, Arkansas, Florida, Georgia, Kentucky, Louisiana, Mississippi, Missouri, North Carolina, Oklahoma, South Carolina and Tennessee) and U.S. Territories
+Southern and Southwestern States (Alabama, Arizona, Arkansas, Colorado, Florida, Georgia, Kansas, Kentucky, Louisiana, Mississippi, Missouri, Nebraska, New Mexico, North Carolina, Oklahoma, South Carolina and Tennessee) and U.S. Territories

 Hometown: Howe, Texas